 One I have all of the colors layered on top of each other, I like to turn the entire background cut to black, so that you get one full cut to layer all of the colors on top of.

 I hope this helped you to learn to use the contour feature in Cricut Design Space.
-There is so much you can do once you learn some of the features this software has.
+There is so much you can do once you learn some of the features Cricut Design Space has to offer.